 The extensive Au-Cu bedrock anomaly on the northern margin of the Nangus Road monzonite and the large alteration zone seen in the current drill programme are pointing to an exciting and rapidly developing exploration property.

 Figure 1: Junee Project, NSW, location of Nangus Road Prospect within EL8622, showing RTP magnetics, where recent AC and RC drilling has identified an extensive Au-Cu anomaly on the northern margin of an altered monzonite associated with a magnetic anomaly similar in size and amplitude to the copper-gold bearing monzonite at Cooba (north of the project).

-Figure 2: Location of the Junee Copper-Gold Project, New South Wales.
+Figure 2: Location of the Junee Project, NSW, within the Lachlan Fold Belt of New South Wales.

-The Project also contains the Billabong Creek gold prospect and the Riverdale monzonite porphyry associated copper-gold occurrences.
+The Project also contains the Billabong Creek gold prospect and the Riversdale monzonite porphyry associated copper-gold occurrences.
 The area has been subjected to previous exploration by other companies and a number of zones of altered rocks with anomalous geochemistry indicative of porphyry associated copper-gold mineralisation have been defined.